fkliczewski/java_3rd_semester_of_studying/README.md

 # java_3rd_semester_of_studying
-Advanced Java I learned during third semester of my studies.
+Advanced Java I learned during third semester of my studies (there are some of my math c++ codes included).